 - 1. Boat-based scuba diving occurs at a number of sites throughout the SAMP area, primarily focused around historical ship wrecks or interesting benthic communities.
 Shark cage diving is another popular activity which is discussed separately, below, under section 620.5 Offshore Wildlife Viewing.
 While diving can occur anytime from May through December, visibility underwater is a major factor in selecting the time and location of a dive.
 In offshore diving areas, visibility improves steadily from May to through September or October, whereas in diving areas further inshore, good visibility may extend into November (Donilon, pers. comm., June 5, 2009).
 Because visibility within Narragansett Bay is usually poor throughout the year, almost all diving within Rhode Island occurs within the SAMP area.
 Many diving excursions are facilitated through professional dive boats that can be chartered by groups of approximately 6 people, for 8 hour trips.
 Approximately ten licensed dive boats operate within the SAMP area; however, divers may also dive from private boats as well (Bellavance, pers. comm., June 25, 2009).
 The depth of the diving site determines its level of difficulty, with the shallowest sites being used by both beginners and experts, compared to the deepest sites which are used only by the more experienced divers. - 2.
 The most important wrecks for diving were identified by dive boat captains operating within the area.
 Twelve sites were identified as those most commonly used by dive charter operators within the SAMP area (Bellavance, pers. comm., June 25, 2009), and are listed in Table 4 and shown in Figure 6.
 In identifying the most popular dive sites within the SAMP area, only offshore sites were considered.
-For a full discussion of historic ship wrecks in the SAMP area, see Chapter 3, Cultural and Historic Resources. - 3.
+In addition, dive boat captains identified an area which they have considered for potential future dive trips; see Figure 6.
+For a full discussion of historic shipwrecks in the SAMP area, see Chapter 3, Cultural and Historic Resources. - 3.
 By definition, offshore diving relies on access to shipwrecks and other site-specific ocean features.
 For further information on ocean features see Chapter 12, New Policies, Procedures, Zoning, and Regulations.